-Risk of fractures is not reduced by high calcium intake
+Risk of fractures in later life may not be reduced by high daily calcium intake

 If you are already taking moderate amounts of calcium, increasing it will not lower your risk of osteoporosis or fractures when you are older, researchers from Uppsala University in Sweden reported in the BMJ (British Medical Journal).

 As we get older our bones lose some of their calcium content, thus increasing our risk of developing osteoporosis and/or having fractures.
 Women are more susceptible than men.
 Not only does this cause considerable suffering, it also takes up a sizeable chunk of health care spending.

 As people are living longer, Dr Eva Warensjö and team say this burden will grow in the years to come.
 Reducing the risk of fractures and osteoporosis has become a major public health issue.

 The authors explain that there is still no clear advice on calcium intake.
 The debate on whether increased calcium intake might compensate for loss of calcium is still ongoing.
 Recommendations for the over 50s vary considerably around the world - authorities in the UK recommend 700mg per day calcium intake, while in the USA it is 1,200mg and in Scandinavia 800mg.